Tola-byte/todo-task-backend/README.md

 ## Additional Notes

 - **Frontend:**
-  - The API base URL can be customized in the `.env.local` file.
+  - The API base URL can be customized in the `.env` file.
 - **Backend:**
   - Prisma schema is defined in the `prisma/schema.prisma` file.
   - For further customizations, refer to the `routes` folder for API endpoints.